Mark Dunst is pleased to announce his new representation by LAURA VINCENT DESIGN & GALLERY.

 I've started a longer term project uncertain of where it will end up.
 I'm creating nonrepresentational maps.
 In general, maps are made of lines, shapes, colors and symbols.
 Like drawing, some lines divide and others connect.
 We use maps for wayfinding (like a road map to plan and follow a route) connecting us to destinations and dividing territories.
 While maps for wayfaring (say a topographical map) we use to help us understand the make up of the land.

 We're familiar with improvisation in comedy and theater and jazz.
 When you get right down to it, we live our lives improvisationally every day.
 We're constantly adjusting and reacting to the world around us.
 Unplanned and unforeseen events pepper us without notice and sometimes at the most inconvenient times—a detour on the way to work or the printer stops working right before a deadline.
 Or something more fun like playing a made-up game with our kids or co-creating a story with them right before bedtime.
 Improvisation helps us to navigate the complex nature of our lived experiences.
 It provides the tools to help us confidently sit in a space of uncertainty and constant change.
-It allows us to respond to the recursive relationships between order and disorder, constraints and possibilities, cognitive and unconscious processes.
+It allows us to participate in the recursive relationships between order and disorder, constraints and possibilities, cognitive and unconscious processes.
 It provides a method that offers a dialectic and non-judgmental stage that is open to the world as it unfolds in the present moment, generating creative connections that help us take that next step.

 I was asked by Drawing Box International to create a video focused on my drawing practice.